 Upon written request, we are happy to share our training program and procedures.
 Choices' toll-free helpline operates according to the helpline quality standards developed by Child Helpline International, Red Cross Crisis Call Centers and Red Cross Psychological First Aid Field Worker guidelines.

-My name is Behnam.
+My name is Ben.
 I was born and raised in Tehran, Iran.
 I have a master's degree in educational technology.
 I recently moved to the Netherlands to live in a peaceful and supportive community for the rest of my life.
 As a member of the Choices family and as a helpline volunteer, I am fully aware of the needs of the LGBTQIA+ community and the difficulties they face, such as punishment, discrimination, torture, imprisonment, and in some countries even the death penalty.
 The Helpline provides you with emotional support to overcome difficult situations, guidance in navigating mental health care, and connecting with Choices psychologists when needed.
 I also provide information about our programs and services.
-Call me on Mondays from 10:00 AM to 1:00 PM to confidentially share your feelings, emotions, and concerns, in English or Farsi.
+Call me to confidentially share your feelings, emotions, and concerns, in English or Farsi.
 EN/FA.

-My name is Peter Shoukry, I was born in Cairo, Egypt where I earned a bachelor's degree in Applied Arts.
+Peter Shoukry My name is Peter Shoukry, I was born in Cairo, Egypt where I earned a bachelor's degree in Applied Arts.
 I am gay and proud, I decided to move to the Netherlands to seek protection.
 Being gay and living in Egypt with a Coptic Christian religious family in a homophobic society was extremely stressful, unsafe and insecure.
 I fought to move on and be myself.
 Now I volunteer at Choices where I can help people like me fight for a better life.
 You are the one who draws the path in your own life.
 At Choices, we support you to make more informed choices.
-Call me on Tuesday mornings 10:00 am - 1:00 pm.
-I speak Arabic or English.
+Call me, I speak Arabic or English.
 AR/EN

-Transgender Tuesday nights.
-Every Tuesday night from 5pm - 9pm, the helpline and live chats are available specifically for transgender asylum seekers and status holders.
-Click on the online live chat button at the bottom of the page or call 0800 0333.
+Every Tuesday and Saturday night from 6:00 - 9:00 p.m., the helpline and live chats are available specifically for transgender asylum seekers and status holders.
+Click on the online live chat button at the bottom of the page or call 0800-0333.

 My name is Alma.
 I am half Spanish, half German and will be completing my Bachelor's degree in Clinical Psychology at the University of Amsterdam in 2021.
 I studied psychology because I truly believe in the power of helping others discover their inner strength and potential.
 Last year I worked at a child support service in Berlin, where my main role was to offer advice and guidance, using empathy and compassion to help them overcome challenges during their stay in the institution.
 I would like to expand my support, which is why I volunteer at Choices.
 I am committed to LGBTQ+ asylum seekers and hope to make an impact by making sure they receive the respect and acceptance they deserve.
-I hope I can help you find comfort, safety and a sense of belonging.
-Call me on Thursdays from 10:00 am - 1:00 pm.
-(EN/DE/ESP).
+I hope I can help you find comfort, safety and a sense of belonging (AND/DE/ESP).

 My name is Alina and I was born in Kazakhstan.
 I graduated in psychology from the University of Amsterdam, with a specialization in clinical and social psychology.
 I also volunteered to provide psychological support to victims of the war in Ukraine.
 I am immensely aware of the unique struggle of the Russian-speaking LGBTQIA+ community at the intersection of political, religious and social persecution.
-As a Choices Helpline volunteer, I strive to provide the best support I can.
-Feel free to call me on Wednesdays from 1:00 - 5:00 p.m. if you need help or just someone to listen to you.
+As a Choices helpline volunteer, I strive to provide the best support I can.
+Feel free to call me if you need help or just someone to listen to you.
 (EN/RU).

 Choices welcomes anyone who would like to volunteer with us.
 We kindly ask you to fill out an application form on our website.
 Upon receipt of your application, we will see if you will be invited for an interview.
 Because answering helpline calls requires specific skills, not everyone who applies will be considered.